Decimal Odds | What Are Decimal Odds? How Do They Work?

 Decimal odds are used by many bookmakers and betting sites around the world, making them a common and familiar format for sports bettors.

-• Easy to Convert
+• Simple to Convert to Percentages

 Decimal odds can be easily converted into probabilities by dividing 1 by the decimal odds and multiplying by 100.